 For our patients under Oncology care, we see that combining acupuncture, integrative bodywork, counseling, Yoga, meditation, and stress relief practices to their treatment plans frequently offers relief from digestive upset, loss of appetite, pain, and fatigue - all of which may accompany chemotherapy and radiation treatments.

-For our patients under Orthopedic with sports injuries or other traumatic physical injuries, massage therapy, Shiatsu, acupuncture, integrative counseling, and stress reduction techniques in conjunction with physical therapy and conventional orthopedic care can be helpful.
+For our patients under Orthopedic care with sports injuries or other traumatic physical injuries, massage therapy, Shiatsu, acupuncture, integrative counseling, and stress reduction techniques in conjunction with physical therapy and conventional orthopedic care can be helpful.
 These therapies can help restore physical stability, affect deep release of muscle spasms and muscle tension, ameliorate the effects of whiplash, and take the body out of the “fight or flight” stress response to bring one back to a sense of normalcy and well-being.

 In our patients with autoimmune disorders under Rheumatology care, we see that with varying combinations of nutritional counseling, acupuncture, integrative bodywork, herbal medicine, counseling, gentle yoga, and stress relief strategies to their treatment plans may offer pain relief, improved sleep, less fatigue, and a greater sense of well-being.